Artjomeller/Personaalnetreener/README.md

-# Personal Trainer Website & Fitness Tracker
+# 🏋️‍♂️Personal Trainer Website & Fitness Tracker

-## About The Project
+## 💻 About The Project

 This project consists of a professional personal trainer website with an integrated fitness tracking system.
 The website serves as a platform for trainers to showcase their services and for clients to track their fitness progress.